0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Assuming you've installed rust from rustup.rs, installing shuttle is easy, as there is a binary install for it.

 If you're not familiar with cargo-binstall, it is a wrapper around cargo install that checks github releases and a few other sensible places for pre-built binaries for your version and architecture.
+If there isn't a matching binary for your system, it falls back to compiling as normal.

 ---